geckoprojects-org/org.gecko.graphql/README.md

 GET /address/{id}/person/{id}
 GET /person
 GET /person/{id}
-GET /person/{id}/relativs ?
+GET /person/{id}/relatives ?
-GET /person/{id}/relativs/{id} ?
+GET /person/{id}/relatives/{id} ?

 ```

 This only covers a couple of the possible use cases, that highly depend on what one intents to do with this model.
 Besides the question on how to structure your endpoint, one needs to decide on how many levels of the hierarchy one wants to return and how to handle this.
-If you build and API for a brought audience this is is often hard to answer and might have multiple Ansers.
+If you build and API for a brought audience this is is often hard to answer and might have multiple answers.

 ### A solution with GraphQL